RobSchilderr/RobSchilderr/README.md

 Check out www.howhotwillitget.com for one of my large projects 🔥

+I work at www.lokalist.nl a Dutch startup in e-commerce which tries to get farmers and local shopkeepers to cooperate on one online platform 🧑‍🌾

 <!---
 RobSchilderr/RobSchilderr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.